Ramana-Muthyala/niotcpserver/ReadMe.txt

 NIOTcpServer [Non blocking server]
 ==================================

+Note: Compile with Java 8.
+Run on Java 8 or above.

+Usage:
 Event propagation (Channel handler chain):
     1. Connect and read events propagate from first to last channel handlers.
     2. Write and close events propagate from last to first channel handlers (reverse order).